Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The estate, valued at approximately $450,000, mainly consisted of their father’s modest farmhouse, a few vehicles, and some savings accounts.
 Maria, the elder sister, claimed that because she had cared for their father in his final years, she deserved the primary residence and a greater share of the liquid assets.
 Carlos, a local mechanic, disagreed, asserting that their father had verbally promised him the house and that the savings should be split evenly.

 The arbitration began in late September 2023 with retired judge Helen Martinez presiding.
-The hearing spanned three full days in a conference room at the Kern County Courthouse Annex.
+The hearing spanned three full days in a conference room at the Kings County Courthouse Annex.
 Both parties presented evidence and called character witnesses.
 Maria submitted caregiving logs, medical bills she’d paid, and testimony from neighbors affirming her role.
 Carlos provided texts and voicemails from Ricardo suggesting intent to transfer the property to him.

 The tension was palpable; each session ended with stiff silences and occasional glare exchanges.
 Outside the hearings, family members not involved in arbitration tried to mediate, but emotions ran too high.
 Maria accused Carlos of trying to manipulate their father’s legacy for personal gain, while Carlos felt Maria had taken advantage of their father’s declining health.